Kourtney Kardashian Strips Down To A Black Bikini, But The Mirror Reflection Really Nails It

 Today brought little makeup (and little clothing).

 The photo showed the star in a chic and glitzy bathroom adorned with art deco finishes and large mirrors.
 Kourtney was seen in the foreground as she snapped herself, with fans seeing the star rocking a simple and sexy black bikini.
-The two-piece was flaunting the mother of three’s rock-hard abs and curvy waist, with her cleavage also manifesting, although the flashing wasn’t overdone.
-The star also appeared with a fun and floppy hat, plus a near-smile mostly seen via her eyes.
+The two-piece was flaunting the mother of three’s rock-hard abs and curvy waist, with her cleavage also manifesting, although the display wasn’t overdone.
+The star also appeared in a fun and floppy hat, wearing a near-smile.

 The snap definitely took Kourtney’s killer frame in from the front, but it looked like those mirrors were really showcasing the swimwear.
 Fans looking at the mirror reflection of Kourtney saw a cheeky thong finish, with the star’s peachy and toned booty making an appearance that might not initially have been obvious.